HL7/fhir-sdoh-clinicalcare/input/pagecontent/self_referral.md

 The primary distinction from the provider-centric workflows described in this guide is that the **Individual/Patient** is the initiating actor.
 The system they use to make the request, a **Community Resource Platform**, acts as the technical **Referral Source** system.
 Consequently, the "closed loop" involves communicating referral disposition and outcomes back to this platform for the individual’s benefit, rather than to a clinical healthcare provider.

+This Self-Referral use case reflects a real-world scenario that happens today but is not yet handled in a standardized way.
+It was contributed by community members, and support for it is not required for conformance with this implementation guide.
+More generally, the use cases described throughout this guide are illustrative of common scenarios and are not an exhaustive catalog of all possible interactions within the SDOH ecosystem; implementers may apply the profiles and exchange patterns defined here to additional use cases that are not explicitly documented.

 ### Scope